 The core principles of structured sober living at Queen City Sober Living are 12-Step study, personal accountability, and strong peer support.
 By working the 12 Steps, being accountable always, and supporting one another, residents can better transition to a fully independent life of enduring recovery.

 12 Steps and a Design for Sober Living

-Residents of Queen City Sober Living are required to initiate and continue 12-Steps study for the duration of their residency.
+Residents of Queen City Sober Living have a requirement to initiate and continue 12-Steps study for the duration of their residency.
 Granite Recovery Centers’ mission is to provide clients with skills required to develop a fresh new design for living in recovery.
-The 12-Steps are core to that mission.
+The 12-Steps are central to that mission.
 Clients at Queen City Sober Living are required to obtain a 12-Step sponsor who has been sober for at least one year and has completed a 12-Step curriculum.
 This ensures that the client will receive the support they need and answers for the questions and concerns that are likely to arise during early recovery.
 Lastly, residents must become a member of a 12-Step “home group” and contribute to that group in a meaningful way.

 Personal accountability is a critical element of successful long-term recovery from drugs and alcohol.
 Becoming aware of how one’s actions create reactions is integral to progressing successfully through the 12-Steps.
 Accountability skills are developed at Queen City Sober Living though in-house peer accountability meetings, where each client must “check-in” and present their accountability progress through discussions involving employment, house behavior, and Step work.

 One of the most powerful and rewarding aspects of sober living at Queen City Sober Living is our focus on peer support.
 In this setting, clients learn from one another, lean on one another, and grow together in profound ways.
 As clients in residence reach the 12th Step of A.A., they begin turning around and helping others who have just begun the recovery journey.